gitdefllo/Co.line/README.md

 Co.line
 =======
-*v.0.0.5*
+*v.1.0.4*
-**REST connection lib for Android.**
+**REST connection lib in one line for Android.**

 Co.line is a custom library to do a HttpURLConnection in REST.
-The advantage is using one line declaration by chained methods, it creates automatically a new Thread and returns result in callbacks UI Thread.
+The advantage: using only one line declaration by chained methods.
+It creates automatically a new Thread and returns result in callbacks UI Thread.
 You can also specify a BasicAuth/OAuth2.0 authorization key.

 Usage
 ------